-We report an Attribute of Learning Grade and only introduced a 9-1 'working at grade' in January of Year 10.
-These grades will become more realistic once pupils are able to sit full mock papers, as this is an accurate and true reflection of their attainment at that time.
-Grades will then continue to be awarded throughout their GCSE journey in Year 11 as they were previously alongside the AoL grade and a FFT20 Benchmark grade.
+We report an Attribute of Learning Grade and only introduced a 9-1 'working at grade' in Year 10.
+These working at grades will become more realistic once pupils are able to sit full mock papers, as this is an accurate and true reflection of their attainment at that time.
+Grades will then continue to be awarded throughout their GCSE journey in Year 11 alongside the AoL grade and a FFT20 Benchmark grade (for cohorts with KS2 SATs data)